Data Sharing Initiative

 Together, these data assets monitor the nation’s food consumption and nutrition, helping to inform policy makers, regulators, health researchers and the food industry to contribute to food security research and inform policy settings.

-However, to maximise the usefulness and relevance of the ACSF, the data should incorporate geographical information at smaller scales (i.e. state and local government areas) to understand how food consumption and nutrition are influenced by socioeconomic factors and remoteness.
+However, to maximise the usefulness and relevance of the ACSF, the data should be built from sales at the most granular geographic level.
+Incorporating detailed sales data from small areas allows for measurement of consumption at a range of geographic scales and will provide a greater understanding of how food consumption and nutrition are influenced by socioeconomic factors and remoteness.
 Additionally, data infrastructure needs to be developed to support improved utility and accessibility of the ACSF data asset.

 Building on the ACSF collection established by the Australian Bureau of Statistics, we are supporting our partner in reporting on the apparent consumption of key foods and nutrients in small geographical areas.